ajdev95/Discord-AutoMod-Bot/README.md

 in `12` servers, basically `9` commands ran in each server = `108` and thats the requirement for the `Uses AutoMod` badge..
 </details>
-## ⚠ ⚠ WE DON'T RECOMMEND YOU USING FAKE SERVERS, use it at your on risk. ⚠ ⚠